esl/MongooseIM/doc/open-extensions/muc_light.md

 ### 8.1.8 Blocking functionality

 Blocking functionality uses small subset of Privacy Lists protocol.
-Stanzas MUST be addressed to the server JID and.
+Stanzas MUST be addressed to the server JID.

-The privacy list name MUST be equal to "urn:xmpp:muclight:0"
+The privacy list name MUST be equal to "urn:xmpp:muclight:0".
 Obviously, this method won't work properly in XMPP Server Federation.
 As opposed to XEP-0016, it is allowed to send "delta" privacy lists.

 #### 8.1.8.1 Request blocking list